rubyaustralia/rubyconfau-2013-cfp/james_ladd-are_you_an_easter_getting_more_from_oo/README.md

 Mis-interpreted principles.

 East Oriented Programming - An approach to modeling and implementing Objects will be presented.
-The East approach defines a series of rules that ensure your Objects exhibit the fundamental tenants of Object-oriented design making possible a significantly higher level of reuse, maintainability and comprehension.
+The East approach defines a small set of rules that ensure your Objects exhibit the fundamental tenants of Object-oriented design making possible a significantly higher level of reuse, maintainability and comprehension.